shuiruoyan/bos-project-init-tool/README_en.md

    - Set timeout (optional, default 60 seconds)
    - Choose whether to clear existing projects (optional)
 4. Click the "Initialize" button to start execution

+## Prerequisites

+- Git CLI is installed and available in `PATH`
+- Target directory has read/write permissions
+- Network access to remote repositories (HTTP/HTTPS/SSH)
+- Git URLs are validated and sanitized (see `SecurityUtils` / `GitUtils`); invalid input will be rejected

 ## Project Structure